MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 Consider the following when sharing user data folders:

-*  When re-creating WebView2 controls to update browser versions using [add_NewBrowserVersionAvailable](/microsoft-edge/webview2/reference/win32/icorewebview2environment#add_newbrowserversionavailable) (Win32) or [NewBrowserVersionAvailable](/dotnet/api/microsoft.web.webview2.core.corewebview2environment.newbrowserversionavailable) (.NET) events, ensure browser processes exit and close WebView2 controls that share the same user data folder.
+*  When re-creating WebView2 controls to update browser versions using [add_NewBrowserVersionAvailable](/microsoft-edge/webview2/reference/win32/icorewebview2environment#add_newbrowserversionavailable) (Win32) event handlers or [NewBrowserVersionAvailable](/dotnet/api/microsoft.web.webview2.core.corewebview2environment.newbrowserversionavailable) (.NET) events, ensure browser processes exit and close WebView2 controls that share the same user data folder.
 To retrieve the process ID of the browser process, use the `BrowserProcessId` property of the WebView2 control.

 *  WebView2 controls that share the same user data folder must use the same options for [ICoreWebView2Environment](/microsoft-edge/webview2/reference/win32/icorewebview2environment) (Win32) or [CoreWebView2Environment](/dotnet/api/microsoft.web.webview2.core.corewebview2environment) (.NET).
-If not, the WebView2 creation will fail with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
+If not, the WebView2 creation will fail with the return value `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.

 ### Avoid running too many folders at once